Simplifying...

 ‘Procurement’ is often seen as an unnecessarily complex way of saying ‘purchasing’.
 A better understanding of what procurement is, and what it does, will make it clear these terms are not interchangeable.

-In contrast, there are some significant differences between the two – differences any organization operating in today’s business climate needs to know.
+There are some significant differences between the two – differences any organization operating in today’s business climate needs to know.
 Why?
 Because procurement is becoming increasingly important to sustainability and business resilience.
 Supply chains are more complex and unreliable, as companies face challenges in sourcing stock on time and in full.
 This can seriously impact their bottom line and force them to re-evaluate their inventory management processes.

 Those that have already acknowledged the long-term nature of these challenges and opted to move towards a ‘procurement thinking’ approach have managed to stay ahead of the curve.
 Now, it’s your turn to make procurement a competitive advantage.